 PTC is also subject to various regulatory capital requirements.
 Failure to meet minimum capital requirements can initiate certain mandatory and possible additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Company's unaudited condensed consolidated financial statements.
-As of September 30, 2010 and December 31, 2009, the Company's registered broker-dealers and PTC have met all capital adequacy requirements to which it is subject.
+As of March 31, 2010 and December 31, 2009, the Company and PTC have met all capital adequacy requirements to which it is subject.

 The Company operates in a highly regulated industry.
 Applicable laws and regulations restrict permissible activities and investments.
-These policies require compliance with various financial and customer-related regulations.
+These policies require compliance with various financial and financial advisor related regulations.
 The consequences of noncompliance can include substantial monetary and nonmonetary sanctions.
 In addition, the Company is also subject to comprehensive examinations and supervision by various governmental and self-regulatory agencies.
 These regulatory agencies generally have broad discretion to prescribe greater limitations on the operations of a regulated entity for the protection of investors or public interest.
 Furthermore, where the agencies determine that such operations are unsafe or unsound, fail to comply with applicable law, or are otherwise inconsistent with the laws and regulations or with the supervisory policies, greater restrictions may be imposed.

-15. Financial Instruments with Off-Balance-Sheet Credit Risk and Concentrations of Credit Risk internal margin requirements, collateralized by cash and securities in the client's account.
+15. Financial Instruments with Off-Balance-Sheet Credit Risk and Concentrations of Credit Risk

+LPL Financial's client securities activities are transacted on either a cash or margin basis.
+In margin transactions, LPL Financial extends credit to the client, subject to various regulatory and internal margin requirements, collateralized by cash and securities in the client's account.
 As clients write options contracts or sell securities short, LPL Financial may incur losses if the clients do not fulfill their obligations and the collateral in the clients' accounts is not sufficient to fully cover losses that clients may incur from these strategies.
 To control this risk, LPL Financial monitors margin levels daily and clients are required to deposit additional collateral, or reduce positions, when necessary.